 From my 10 day stay in Pisac, here are my top recommendations:

 – Ulrike’s cafe – best coffee, food, desserts (carrot cake and kahlua cheesecake mmmmm!), 2 floors + roof terrace, couches, good wifi connection.
 We spent most of our time here whenever we weren’t on a tour.

 – Blue llama– decent food and seemed to have the only working wifi in town for a couple of days.

 – Sapos- best Pizza I’ve had in South America so far, hands down.
-(Updtae: I take this coment back after visiting Uruguay) Also try the mint lemonade.
+Also try the mint lemonade!
+Update: I take this comment back after eating pizza in Uruguay but it was still awesome!)

 Aguas Calientes is a virtual island that is cut off from all the roads to which you can only reach via train.
-It is used by hundreds of tourists to stay over night to gain a head start to climb up to MP early in the morning.
+It is used by hundreds of tourists to stay over night to gain a head start to climb up to Machu Picchu early in the morning.
 Hence, it is over priced and super touristy.
-However, it is also home to the Aguas Calientes (aka baños termales or hot springs), a rushing river, glorious green mountains and cloud forests, which hide the tops of of the mountains.
+It is also home to the Aguas Calientes (aka baños termales or hot springs), a rushing river, glorious green mountains and cloud forests, which hide the tops of the mountains.